ASINSpotlight

 So a scan in Cloud Scanner isn't a frozen result.
 It's a tracked list of ASINs you can re-run whenever you want.
 Each run records a full diff against the run before it.

 The table always shows the latest known value for every product.
-History arrives as an overlay: a run strip along the top, a change digest that filters, and delta chips inside individual cells — the previous value struck through, the new one beside it, and the percentage move.
+History arrives as an overlay: a run strip along the top, a change digest that filters, and delta chips inside individual cells.
+Each chip shows the previous value struck through, the new one beside it, and the percentage move.

 The eight change signals